 The formula is Total Loan Balances / Total Number of Members = Average Loan per Member.
-In the 5200’s Ratio Report there is a peer category for each ratio.
+In the 5200’s Ratio Report, there is a peer category for each ratio.
 A marketer should know how their average loan per member compares with the peer.
-If it is less than peer, the quick math multiplying this difference times the number of members = loan opportunity.
-You’ve got to work with lending to figure out how we can capture a greater number of the loan balances from our members.
-Is it our pricing, our product, our sales processes or we need to do a better job of marketing.
+If it is less than the peer, the quick math multiplying this difference times the number of members = loan opportunity.
+You’ve got to work with lending to figure out how we can capture a greater number of loan balances from our members.
+Is it our pricing, our product, our sales processes, or we need to do a better job of marketing.
 Lists you might want to consider to capture more loans per members are:

 - Loans approved but not taken

 - Loan application started but not completed (where did they drop out of the process and why)

 - Aged auto loans

 - Households with only one or no auto loan

 - Households with no mortgage with you, held or sold